Kam Air

 Kam Air is the largest private Afghan airline.
-Founded in 2003, Kam Air has twelve aircraft and a workforce of over 1,200 people, operating scheduled domestic passenger services throughout Afghanistan and international services to destinations in Central Asia, South Asia, and the Middle East.
+Founded in 2003, Kam Air has 11 aircraft and a workforce of over 800 people, operating scheduled domestic passenger services throughout Afghanistan and international services to destinations in Central Asia, South Asia, and the Middle East.
 Its hub is at Kabul International Airport in the capital Kabul.

 History

+Foundation and early years

 Kam Air was the first private commercial airline established in Afghanistan by the owner and founder of Kamgar Group, Zamarai Kamgar, an Afghan businessman.
 Kam Air's Operator Certificate (AOC Nr.
 001) was issued in August 2003 by the Ministry of Transport and Civil Aviation (MoTCA) of Afghanistan.
 Kam Air was registered with International Civil Aviation Organization (ICAO) three letter airline code, KMF, International Air Transport Association (IATA) two letter code, RQ and financial code 384.

 The first flight of Kam Air was operated from Kabul to Herat and Mazar-i-Sharif in November 2003 with a Boeing 727-200, while the first international flight was inaugurated in May 2004 between Kabul and Dubai.

 On 25 January 2013, the United States blacklisted Kam Air citing a United States Army investigation that the airline smuggled opium on civilian flights to Tajikistan, an allegation denied by the airline and the Afghan government.
 The ban was suspended a month later.

+Development since 2020

 On 24 February 2021, Kam Air operated Afghanistan's first ever all-female crew flight.
-The airline's former first and last commercial female Afghan pilot, then 22-year-old Mohadese Mirzaee, joined now former Captain Veronica Borysova from Ukraine in piloting the Boeing 737-500 from Hamid Karzai International Airport in Kabul to Herat.
-Aside from Veronica the female crew was entirely made up of women from the Hazara ethnic group.
-The event made global headlines and was first covered by Josh Cahill who documented the flight, and later featured on BBC News, Deutsche Welle and the Business Insider.
+The airline's first and so far its only commercial female Afghan pilot, then 22-year-old Mohadese Mirzaee, joined now former Captain Veronica Borysova from Ukraine in piloting the Boeing 737-500 from Hamid Karzai International Airport in Kabul to Herat.
+The event made global headlines and was first covered by Josh Cahill and later featured on BBC News, Deutsche Welle and the Business Insider.
 The flight took 90 minutes.

 Due to the collapse of the Islamic Republic of Afghanistan, all civilian services in the country were temporarily suspended on 15 August 2021.
 Kam Air flew some of its planes to Iran to prevent damage during the turmoil.
 However, domestic flights restarted on 5 September 2021.
 International flights were also later resumed.

-Frequent Flyer Program
+Frequent flyer program

 Kam Air's frequent flyer program includes a loyalty membership called the Orange Miles.